Support our work

 Clever algorithms, a camera on the nose and a wireless connection to a prosthesis implanted in the brain will in due course give blind people rudimentary eyesight.
 The technique is being developed for people whose optic nerve has died and for whom a retinal chip is thus not an option.

-The Vision and Cognition group is led by Dr. Pieter Roelfsema, also director of the Netherlands Institute for Neuroscience.
-Research of this group is directed at understanding cortical mechanisms of visual perception, memory and plasticity.
+The Vision and Cognition group, led by Dr. Pieter Roelfsema, is directed at understanding cortical mechanisms of visual perception, memory and plasticity.
 One of our goals is to create a visual cortical prosthesis to restore vision in blind people.

 Pieter Roelfsema: